This Course was only 3 miles from my hotel!

 Cons: The rough mentioned above is almost entirely high beggar's lice, which sticks to clothes like none other.
 It becomes frustrating when on later holes the stickers poke or prod when about to throw.
 There were also a few tee signs missing from the final few holes.

 Other Thoughts: This course is great but presents a significant challenge.
 I gave it a high rating because that's what it deserves; it really is an awesome course.
-However, playing here on a day where your drives are off can result in a very frustrating day.
+However, playing here on a day where you are a little off can result in a very frustrating round.
 Seriously a great course though, definitely one of my favorites.
-I would recommend it to any disc golfers that are able to consistently keep their drives in the fairway.
+I would recommend it to any disc golfers that have been playing for a little while.
 The most important thing to keep in mind when playing this course is that it was designed to be a course for professional level players who can throw really far without losing accuracy.
-I would earnestly recommend playing from the red tees unless you are extremely good.
+I would earnestly recommend playing from the red tees unless you are a touring pro.

 0 of 3 people found this review helpful.

 Roy Tree Guerrero

 Pros: Very well rounded course.
 Nice challenge of backhand and forehand.